 Surgery may be done to drain pus that has collected in the skin or tissues (abscess).

-How well a person does depends on your overall health and the parts of the body involved.
+How well you do depends on your overall health and the parts of the body involved.
 Infection that affects many areas of the body is hard to treat, and some people may not be able to recover.

 Complications of nocardial infections depend on how much of the body is involved.

-- Certain lung infections may lead to scarring and chronic shortness of breath.
+- Certain lung infections may lead to scarring and long-term (chronic) shortness of breath.

 - Skin infections may lead to scarring or disfigurement.